mxahan/mxahan.github.io/_posts/2021-03-20-Application_PaperList.md

 # Few-Shot learning

+1. Chen, Wei-Yu, Yen-Cheng Liu, Zsolt Kira, Yu-Chiang Frank Wang, and Jia-Bin Huang.
+"A closer look at few-shot classification." arXiv preprint arXiv:1904.04232 (2019).
+  - Consistent!  comparative analysis of few shot learning methods! (algorithm performance depends on the backbone networks) [deeper backbone reduces performance difference] **algo comparison varies as backbone network changes**
+  - Modified baseline methods (imagenet and CUB dataset)!
+  - new experimental setting for the cross domain generalization of FSL
+  - Some empirical results (comments on backbone network size! small - then intra-class variation should be low [as expected])

 1. Wang, Yaqing, Quanming Yao, James T. Kwok, and Lionel M. Ni.
 "Generalizing from a few examples: A survey on few-shot learning."
 ACM Computing Surveys (CSUR) 53, no. 3 (2020): 1-34.
   - Three approaches (i) Data (ii) Model (iii) Algorithm, all of them uses prior knowledge!
     - What is prior knowledge